Today They'd Like to Come Out & Play

 “Are you?” he asks her back.
 She looks to him and he stiffens as the rising sun seems to reflect her once chocolate browns into a dark red, almost black glow back at him.
 She smiles slightly down at him nodding, fangs gleaming.

 “Better than ever, now Andrew if you will get up I can get us out of this mess.”
 Her offered limb is still hanging out between them and with one look to the creature he was saved from, and back to the one that saved him.He takes her hand.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SmileWrite a Review